 I alluded to this in the Pick a Size article, but let's make sure that you're thinking clearly if you're trying to pick between the various cameras.
 Here are the factors I would consider before picking a mirrorless system:

 - What do you already have?
 If you're already an Canon EOS, Nikon F-mount, Olympus 4/3, or Sony Alpha user, there are some advantages to staying within the brand.
 Some of your lenses may be perfectly usable with the right lens adapter (though they may not have the same angle of view on the mirrorless camera).
 Nikon is probably the most anal in keeping retro compatibility, but Sony is a close second.
+Canon with the EOS M has chosen to mimic the Sony/Nikon approach.
 This item isn't usually a deciding factor (you'll typically still need some new lenses, especially wide angle), but it sometimes is a tipping factor towards one system or another.

 - What do you shoot?
 Are you a JPEG shooter (ready-to-use images) or are you a raw shooter (images require post processing)?
 JPEG shooters should pay some attention to how good the in-camera processing really is.
 For example, pretty much from the beginning the quality and impact of the Oympus JPEGs has been better than the Panasonic JPEGs, even from the same sensor!
-If all else were equal and I was a JPEG shooter, I'd pick an Olympus model over a Panasonic.
-(Please note the dependent clause "if all else were equal").
+If all else were equal and I was a JPEG shooter, I'd tend to pick an Olympus model over a Panasonic.
+(Please note the dependent clause "if all else were equal”; also note that Panasonic has slowly but surely closed this gap, though automatic white balance still trips them up).
 Nikon has typically had very neutral but very clean JPEG output.
 Sony has tended to have heavy-handed noise reduction at high ISO values.
 There's no "right" in-camera processing, only "different."
 Check out one of the sites that perform extensive side-by-side testing (e.g. DPReview), but also note that most of these sites test at camera default settings.
 In many cases you can get better results than tests indicate by tweaking settings.
 But that takes time and energy to perform.
 Make sure you have that time.

 Raw shooters worry about what is the best they can get out of the sensor data.
 There's no clear answer to that, and the answer changes over time.
 I can post process images I took 10 years ago better than I could 10 years ago, both because I've learned more and the tools I use have gotten better.
 While raw shooters seem to think they can pick a camera based upon pixel examination or extreme engineering testing (e.g. DxoMark type data), in practice I've found few people who really understand what it is that they're looking at.
 Let me put it this way: I've shot with all of these cameras, and I've been able to get very good results with all of them while shooting raw.
 But that was generally a process of trial-and-error discovery.
 Personally, I think that we're in an era where virtually all of the sensors can provide solid data streams in reasonable light.
 Yes, the smaller the sensor is the more it might struggle in low light, though even there things are changing.
 If you're a perfectionist, sure, get lost in the pixel details.
 But if you're a photographer, understand that no matter which system you pick, it will have limits, and those limits won't be all that far off from the other systems you could have picked.

 - How low do you go?
 Low-light is an issue we have to talk about.
-Despite what I just wrote in the last point, the Sony NEX raws have a lot of data in them and the data is well-mannered even into some of the higher ISO values (I wouldn't push past ISO 3200).
+Despite what I just wrote in the last point, the Sony A7 raws have a lot of data in them and the data is well-mannered even into some of the higher ISO values.
 The m4/3 cameras tend to not perform as well in low light (I use an upper boundary of ISO 800 on older models, 1600 for the latest models).
 The Pentax Q and Q10 are definitely not low light cameras.